The Kruse House and Garden

 Become a Member

-Our business members also help support our year-round work and we say thank you: Buck Services, Haggerty Ford, Norris-Segert Funeral Home, and Rite Way Auto.
+Our business members help support our year-round work and we say thank you: Buck Services, Haggerty Ford, Norris-Segert Funeral Home, and Rite Way Auto.

 “The more you know about the past, the better prepared you are for the future.”